sal55/langs/Compilertest3.md

 ### Funcs/sec

 Because some took more lines than others, the table is sorted in terms of functions/second throughput.
+Fastest speed in Lines/second was something like 900Klps (tcc), and slowest around 1.2Klps (optimised Clang; I don't include the 0.01Klps of optimised Rust).
+Code density varies, but I think tcc still comes out on top.

+### Optimisation

+Optimised versions tried where the option existed and I knew how to to turn it on.

 ### Runtimes